SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-01-Data-Engineering.md

 ## Objectives

-You will be able to complete the following tasks:
+In this exercise, you will be able to complete the following tasks:

 - Task 1: Sign up for Microsoft Fabric Trial
 - Task 2: Create a workspace